dwyl/home/README.md

 1. Optimal _restorative_ sleep, healthy eating and exercise. these are the _foundation_ for all other pursuits.

-2. Community-centered living.
-Surround yourself with _like-minded_ intrinsically motivated people.
+2. Community-centered living; surround yourself with _like-minded_ intrinsically motivated people. <br />
 (_with private "alone time" spaces and quiet/respectful housemates_)

 3. Dedicated areas for _both_ in-person and remote collaboration